 The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
-This means our governors and headteacher should carefully consider how they are supporting their pupils with regard to
+This means our governors and headteacher should carefully consider how they are supporting their pupils with regard to these characteristics.
+The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
+This includes making reasonable adjustments for disabled pupils.
+For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment.

 The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
 The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
-Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination.e
+Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination.